 In previous versions, NightView required the --arch=i386 option in order debug 32-bit applications on a 64-bit machine.
 That restriction has been lifted.
 The --arch=i386 option has no effect in this release -- it is silently ignored.
-You can debug 32-bit x86 programs on 64-bit x86 systems freely, even intermixing such programs that exec (see exec (2)) such programs; this includes 32-bit programs launched from a 64-bit shell.
+You can debug 32-bit x86 programs on 64-bit x86 systems freely, even intermixing such programs in same shell or exec'd (see exec(2)) from dissimilar programs.